pmoecke/basketball-analytics/README.md

 ## Team Members
 1. Fredrik Nyström
-2. Patrick Möcke
+1. Patrick Möcke
-3. Dario Tenore
+1. Dario Tenore
-4. Yanik Künzi
+1. Yanik Künzi

 ## Project Description
-Describe here your project in detail and define your goals.
+You can see our pitch video [here](https://polybox.ethz.ch/index.php/s/ALvekl35WUd7mhX) As of now, signing new players relies on a lot of manual labor like watching tape and searching through overwhelmingly large and complex datasets.
+Furthermore, the scout’s intuition often plays a key role in deciding which players are signed.
+The goal of our project is to allow basketball coaches and scouts to enhance their decision-making process using a data-driven approach.
+Additionally, we support them using machine learning and visualization techniques, which allow them to navigate these high-dimensional datasets more efficiently.

+In particular, we want to figure out if such a system can capture the scout’s mental model.

 ### Users
-List your projects target Users.
+The target group of our project consists of general managers, coaches, and scouts of the Spanish basketball team Obradoiro SAD.
+Our goal is to simplify and improve the decision-making process when signing new players by presenting the data in an organized manner and allowing the user to interact with it through sorting, filtering, searching, and head-to-head comparisons between players.
+Our hope is that this tool can give users a competitive edge by improving their scouting process.

 ### Datasets
-Add here all used datasets.\
-Document here where to find the data and how to download it.
+We will work with boxscore data from the two most recent seasons.
+To make this high-dimensional dataset easier to visualize and work with, we will train a machine-learning model to project the data into a lower-dimensional space while trying to conform to the scout’s mental model.

 ### Tasks
-Define all the tasks you want your dashboard solve.
+TODO: Define all the tasks you want your dashboard solve.

 - - -
 ## Folder Structure